DavisPL-Teaching/119/lecture4/README.md

 Announcements:

-- A few details about the midterm:
+- A few details about the midterm (scheduled for Wed, Nov 5):

     Format: